 - 21.5 Travel Advances.
-The University will, to the extent permitted by State law and rule, provide travel advances, upon request, of up to eighty (80) percent of budgeted expenses for authorized travel of longer than five (5) consecutive days. - 21.6 Working Papers Rights.
-Consistent with law, the provisions of Article 18, and the legitimate interests of the University, employees shall have the right to control of their personal correspondence, notes, raw data, and other working papers. - 21.7 Protection for Whistleblowers.
-Employees are notified that Section 112.3187, Florida Statutes, provides protection to whistleblowers and delineates their rights and responsibilities.
+The University will, to the extent permitted by State law and rule, provide travel advances, upon request, of up to eighty (80) percent of budgeted expenses for authorized travel of longer than five (5) consecutive days. - 21.6 Protection for Whistleblowers.
+Employees are notified that Section 112.3187, Florida Statutes, provides protection to certain employees who are covered by the act and delineates their rights and responsibilities.